ponyfoo/articles/2019/01-17--graphql-in-depth-what-why-and-how/body.markdown

 ### Resolving nested fields

 What may not be clear above is how our nested `nutrition` data is resolved.
-Remember: we're not actually storing the nutrition data _on_ each `flavor` but assume it lives in another databse collection/table.
+Remember: we're not actually storing the nutrition data _on_ each `flavor` but assume it lives in another database collection/table.

 While we _did_ tell GraphQL that our `type Flavor` might include some `nutrition` data in the shape of the `type Nutrition`, we didn't explain how to actually _resolve_ that data.
 Again: **the  `nutrition` data for a flavor is assumed to be in a different collection than the flavor data**.